percona/pbm-docs/docs/usage/restore.md

     2. Shut down all `mongos` nodes to stop clients from accessing the database while restore is in progress.
 This ensures that the final restored data doesn’t differ from the backed-up data.

     3. Disable point-in-time recovery if it is enabled.
-To learn more about point-in-time recovery, see [Point-in-Time Recovery](point-in-time-recovery.md).
+To learn more about point-in-time recovery, see [Point-in-time recovery](../features/point-in-time-recovery.md).

 === "Physical"